 Many who were baptized as babies feel moved to declare for themselves their decision to follow Jesus.
 This is where Confirmation comes in.
 After due preparation, those wishing to confirm their faith and decision to live as Christians are presented to the Bishop for a special service of declaration and blessing.

-It is our policy at All Saints’ to marry only those who are members of the Church.
-This is because we take weddings and the preparation for them very seriously; after all, this is one of the biggest decisions a person will ever make.
-To talk more about marriage and what it means to be a member of the Church, please contact the office and arrange a conversation.
+We take weddings and the preparation for them very seriously; after all, this is one of the biggest decisions a person will ever make.
+To talk more about marriage and what it means to be married at All Saints, please contact the office and arrange a conversation.
 All Saints’ is an affirming congregation and extends the marriage liturgy to same-sex and opposite-sex couples alike.

 The moment comes for all of us when we have to face the death of someone we care about and, eventually, even ourselves.
 At All Saints’, we deal with this time in people’s lives with great care and sensitivity, and within the greater context of the hope of the eternal life that God promises through Jesus Christ.
 If you or someone you know is in need of care at this time, please contact us and we will walk you through this most difficult of milestones.

 Should you feel the need for the comfort of our clergy as you face a difficult time in life, please call or email us.
 We’d be glad to help.